rizkilaks/mileapp/README.md

     <img src="dsp_rfc_confusion_matrix.png" alt="Confusion Matrix">
 </div>

 As for the confusion matrix, the model incorrectly predicted 3 data as successful delivery when they were actually a failed delivery, and 6 data as failed delivery when they were actually a succesful delivery.
-And these numbers are great, because we could confidently minimize unnecessary expenses and prioritized other task/delivery, as i have explained in the introduction.
+And these numbers are great, because we can confidently minimize unnecessary expenses and prioritized other task/delivery, as i have explained in the introduction.

 ## Completion Time Prediction